Best Travel Credit Cards 2017

 Bonus Reward: 40,000pts ($400) if $3,000 spent in first 90 days

 Fees: $59 annual, $35 late, $10 or 3% cash advance, NO balance transfer

 The Venture Rewards Credit Card is Capital One's answer to the top competitors in the travel rewards card market.
-It offers the usual slew of travel benefits to its card holders in the form of free airfare and other perks.
-It falls short in some respects, but it makes up for these shortcoming with its pricing and terms.
+It offers the usual slew of travel benefits to its cardholders in the form of free airfare and other perks.
+It falls short in some respects, but it makes up for these shortcomings with its pricing and terms.

 The Venture Rewards card starts out with an introductory bonus deal numbering 40,000 points.
-These are earned by spending at least $3,000 during the first ninety days with the credit card.
-On top of this bonus deal, a rate of return of 2 points per dollar is available on all purchases.
-These points constitute the travel rewards program; they are redeemable for flights and worth approximated one cent a piece.
+These are earned by spending at least $3,000 during the first 90 days with the credit card.
+On top of this bonus deal, the rate of return is 2 points per dollar on all purchases.
+These points constitute the travel rewards program; they are redeemable for flights and are worth approximately one cent a piece.
 These points do not expire.

-This Capital One Credit Card is a great card to get if one is looking for travel rewards.
+This Capital One credit card is great if one is looking for travel rewards.
 The combination of low fees and good rewards makes for a competitive product overall.
 While this card is placed at number three on the list, the package is one of the best deals to consider.
 It offers comparable rewards at lower costs to the holder.

 Virgin America Visa Signature Card